Skip to main content

 Semaglutide-induced weight loss directly addresses this issue at its source.
 By reducing the volume of adipose tissue, the therapy leads to a corresponding decrease in total aromatase activity.
 This helps to rebalance the testosterone-to-estrogen ratio.
 For men, this can mean a significant improvement in free testosterone levels and a reduction in estrogenic side effects.

 For women with PCOS, the improvements in insulin sensitivity combined with weight loss can help regulate menstrual cycles and reduce hyperandrogenism.
-This restoration of sex hormone balance is a critical long-term benefit that impacts everything from and energy to mood and reproductive health.
+This restoration of sex hormone balance is a critical long-term benefit that impacts everything from body composition and energy to mood and reproductive health.

 Semaglutide and Growth Hormone Dynamics